grubersjoe/github-contributions-api/README.md

-# GitHub Contributions API v3
+# GitHub Contributions API v4

-A simple API that returns number of Github contributions based on a users Github profile.
+A simple API that returns number of GitHub contributions based on a users GitHub profile.
 This API is used by
 [React GitHub Calendar](https://github.com/grubersjoe/react-github-calendar)
 (React component).